munificent/game-programming-patterns/book/introduction.markdown

   implementation of the pattern so you can see exactly how it works.

 * Patterns differ from single algorithms because they are open-ended.
-Each time you use it, you'll likely implement it differently.
+Each time you use a pattern, you'll likely implement it differently.
 The next section, **Design Decisions**, explores that space and shows you different options to consider when applying a pattern.